python/cpython/Doc/c-api/dict.rst

    This is the same as the Python-level :meth:`dict.setdefault`.
 If present, it returns the value corresponding to *key* from the dictionary *p*.
-If the key is not in the dict, it is inserted with value *defaultobj* and *defautobj* is returned.
+If the key is not in the dict, it is inserted with value *defaultobj* and *defaultobj* is returned.
 This function evaluates the hash function of *key* only once, instead of evaluating it independently for the lookup and the insertion.